Taysa86/A-Profoundly-Professional-Portfolio/README.md

     ![Screenshot of launched project website](./assets/images/screenshot.png)

 ## Credits
+    Christopher Otten, Senior Software Engineer at Target Corp - My younger brother, he colaborated with me to overcome my issue with the image of the bridge refusing to flex.

     MDN Web Docs - This is where I researched how to add an image as my background. https://developer.mozilla.org/en-US/docs/Web/CSS/background-image